johlys/INF367/README.md

 1. Clone this repository.
 2. Install the required libraries (`requirements.txt`).
-3. View **EDA-and-preprocessing** notebook to see the EDA and preprocess the data.
+3. View **1-EDA-and-preprocessing.ipynb** notebook to see the EDA and preprocess the data.
-4. View **2-models** notebook to see the training, tuning and evaluation of our models, excepting TABM and GRANDE.
+4. View **2-models.ipynb** notebook to see the training, tuning and evaluation of our models, excepting TABM and GRANDE.
-5. View **3-TABM** and **4-GRANDE** to see our individual implementations of a novel method.
+5. View **3-TABM.ipynb** and **4-GRANDE.ipynb** to see our individual implementations of a novel method.

 ## Project data